OmarIsmail11/Alien-Invasion/README.md

 # Alien Invasion - Earth Army vs Alien Army Battle Simulator

-This was the final project of the Data Structures and Algorithms (DSA) subject at college.
+This was the final project of the Data Structures and Algorithms (DSA) subject at college fully implemented using C++.
 It is a simulation where two armies, each consisting of three types of units, battle each other until one army is completely defeated.

 ## Features